Banff Mountain Film Festival

 Immediately following the Banff Mountain Film and Book Festival in November, a selection of the top films submitted to the Festival go on a tour around the world.
 Host organizations in each tour location choose a program that reflects the interests of their community, creating a unique celebration of adventure and adventurers at each stop.

-Check the Banff Mountain Film and Book Festival website for World Tour locations, dates, and local host contact
+Check the Banff Mountain Film and Book Festival website for World Tour locations, dates, and local host contact details.

 What is the Banff Mountain Film Festival Radical Reels Tour?